KingZumbie/KingZumbie/README.md

 # Introduction
 - Hi, I’m KingZumbie!
-- I’m interested in, Coding, And Making Rebel Inc Scenarios!
+- I’m interested in, Coding, and doing other things like coding small projects.
 - I’m looking to collaborate on nothing as of now.
 ## Currently Working On
-- Rebel Inc. Stranded
+- Nothing